 4. Interoperability: OPC UA vs. MQTT

-Interoperability is a popular buzzword.
-And unfortunately, the term is often not well understood by those who promote it.
-In reality, neither OPC UA nor MQTT alone ensure true interoperability in practice.
-To illustrate this challenge, Matthew Parris’ Data Access Model (source) defines six levels of interaction (L0–L5) between data sources and consumers in industrial environments.
+Interoperability is a popular buzzword — and unfortunately, the term is often poorly understood by those who promote it.
+In fact, neither OPC UA nor MQTT in and of themselves guarantee true interoperability in practice.
+To illustrate this challenge, we refer to the “Data Access Model” by Matthew Parris (source), which defines the key layers (L0 to L5) for interaction between data sources and consumers in industrial environments.

 Level 0 – Transport